grmt/pgx_json_schema/README.md

 "foobar"    | "foobar" is longer than 5 characters | MaxLength { limit: 5 } |               | /maxLength
 ```

+> **Warning**
+> A warning about performance.
+>
+> Because the jsonschema crate must complile the schema before use, and Postgres uses
+> separate heap per thread, this extension must compile the schema every time the function is invoked.
+This leads to
+> pretty terrible performance for validating any large amount of data.
+>
+> To fix this we'd need to get the jsonschema crate to implement Copy/Clone on the JSONSchema struct and then move the
+> compiled schema into shared memory where it could be reused.
+Will explore this in the future.

 #### JSON Type Definition

 > **_NOTE:_**  The jtd library only reports the position of the validation errors, not a description.